Light Shines Brightest In Darkness

 "Ah, but of course she is lying!" cried Madame Maxime, obviously unable to remain silent any longer.
 Snape was also shaking his head, lip curling.

-"She could not have crossed that Age Line," Minnie said sharply at the exact same time, and Tempest felt a rush of relief towards her.
+"She could not have crossed that Age Line," Minnie said sharply, and Tempest felt a rush of relief towards her.
 "I am sure we all agreed on that- Albus cast it himself, and it would have taken a-"

 "Dumbly-dorr must 'ave made a mistake wiz ze line."
 Shrugged Madame Maxime.

 "It is possible, of course," said Dumbledore politely.

 "Dumbledore, you know perfectly well you did not make a mistake-" Minnie said and Tempest was growing more and more frustrated.